Lartsch/FediAct/README.md

 # FediFollow (Beta)
 A Chrome/Firefox extension that simplifies following and post interactions on other Mastodon instances than your own by intelligently redirecting you to your instance and utilizing the local API to resolve the content.
+If enabled, the extension automatically performs the desired action (follow, boost, favourite for now).

 Should work for all updated Chromium browsers, updated Firefox, as well as Kiwi browser on Android.
 Currently only Mastodon 3 + 4 in different flavors are supported as far as I tested.
 Support for other Fediverse software / versions / flavors might be added in the future.
 Feel free to create pull requests / issues.
 This is my first proper browser extension so please bear with my awful JS skills.